2024–25 Baylor Bears women's basketball team

-The 2024–25 Baylor Bears women's basketball team represents Baylor University during the 2024-25 NCAA Division I women's basketball season.
-The Bears are led by fourth-year head coach Nicki Collen and play their home games at Foster Pavilion in Waco, Texas.
+The 2024–25 Baylor Bears women's basketball team represented Baylor University during the 2024-25 NCAA Division I women's basketball season.
+The Bears were led by fourth-year head coach Nicki Collen and played their home games at Foster Pavilion in Waco, Texas.
 The Baylor Bears are competing as a member of the Big 12 Conference.

 Previous season

 The 2023-24 Baylor Bears women's basketball team finished the 2023-24 season 26–8, 12–6 in Big 12 play good for 5th place.
 As the 5th seed in the Big 12 tournament, they would beat 12th seed Texas Tech in the Second Round, but would lose the 4th seed Iowa State in the Quarterfinals.
 As an At-large bit as the 5th seed in the 2024 NCAA Division I women's basketball tournament, they would beat 12th seed Vanderbilt in the first round, 4th seed Virginia Tech in the second round, but would lose to 1st seed USC in the Regional Semifinals.